lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 3.** It is a wonder above all wonders, that ever the great God should make such account of such a thing as man.

-1\.It will appear if you consider what a great God the Lord is.
+1\.
+It will appear if you consider what a great God the Lord is.

-2\.What a poor thing man is.
+2\.
+What a poor thing man is.

-3\.What a great account the great God hath of this poor thing, man.
+3\.
+What a great account the great God hath of this poor thing, man.

 — *Joseph Alleine.*